Stinky-c/cc-networker/README.md

 # CC-networker

-Uses CC:Tweaked modems to communicate to a primary manager for use in displaying data
+Uses CC:Tweaked modems to communicate to a primary manager for use in displaying data ingame or what ever else

 ## Project layout